DanielWeber-Sec/grc-security-portfolio/README.md

 ## What this portfolio demonstrates

-- Ability to structure an ISMS from a realistic business scenario
+- End-to-end implementation of an ISO 27001-aligned ISMS in a realistic business scenario
-- Translation of risks into actionable controls and policies
+- Translation of security requirements into structured governance and actionable controls
+- Risk-based decision-making using qualitative risk assessment (Likelihood × Impact)
+- Design and prioritization of security measures based on business impact
-- Alignment between technical security measures and business priorities
+- Alignment between technical controls, business processes, and stakeholder expectations
-- Understanding of governance, accountability, and decision-making structures
+- Understanding of governance structures, accountability, and audit readiness
+- Practical approach to incident response, business continuity, and continuous improvement
 ---

 ## Projects